World AIDS Day History

 World AIDS Day Facts

-- The theme for World AIDS Day in 2015 was Getting to Zero
+- The theme for World AIDS Day in 2016 was Leadership.
+Commitment.
+Impact.

 - The Red Ribbon is the universal symbol of support for those living with HIV/AIDS.